CoolNiteYT/FortniteAndroidBuildArchive/README.md

 # FortniteAndroidBuildArchive
 Archive for old fortnite builds.
-Thank to https://github.com/VastBlast/FortniteManifestArchive for many of these.
+Thank you to https://github.com/VastBlast/FortniteManifestArchive for many of these.